 Even with these limitations in mind, the margin of discretion left to the colegislators to shape the framework for the exercise of Council implementing powers remains significant.
 In the case of the spending instruments analysed in this paper, the co-legislators decided to exercise such discretion and introduced a number of adjustments to the default voting rules.
-These adjustments were in most cases introduced during the legislative negotiations, mostly at the request of the Council, to ensure a greater effectiveness in its decision making and enhancing its role.
+These adjustments were in most cases introduced during the legislative negotiations, mostly at the request of the Council, to ensure a greater effectiveness in its decision making and enhancing its role, notably in relation to the proposal of the Commission.

 To start with, with the exception of SURE, the spending instruments discussed in this paper set out a temporal framework for the adoption by the Council of implementing decisions.
 In the case of the Conditionality Regulation, the system of mandatory deadlines set out in Article 6 was a central element of the legislative negotiations, as the colegislators had to find the balance between a timely adoption of the measures for the protection of the budget and the need to ensure a fair process for the concerned Member State.
-In case of the RRF Regulation and of the Ukraine Facility, provisions were introduced to set a deadline by which as a rule Council shall adopt the decisions approving the relevant plans.42
+In case of the RRF Regulation and of the Ukraine Facility, provisions were inroduced to set a deadline by which as a rule Council shall adopt the decisions approving the relevant plans.
+42

 Second, the voting arrangements in Council have been adjusted to enhance the role of the Council.
-Thus, the possibility for the Council to amend the Commission ́s proposal at qualified majority regardless of the Commission ́s position has been expressly provided for the adoption of the decision approving the Ukraine plan43 as well as for the adoption of measures for the protection of the budget under the Conditionality Regulation.44 In the case of the Conditionality Regulation, the co-legislators - upon request of the Council - have also rejected the original proposal of the Commission to have the decision on measures adopted by reversed qualified majority in Council, and confirmed the use of ordinary qualified majority instead.
-Reverse qualified majority requires the Council to vote on the rejection (rather than adoption) of the proposal and, in so doing, makes abstentions count in favor of the adoption of the act.
-All in all, these adjustments point at the legislative choice to give Council a greater leeway in the exercise of its implementing powers and in departing from the Commission's proposals.
+Thus, the possibility for the Council to amend the Commission's proposal at qualified majority regardless of the Commission's position has been expressly provided for the adoption of the decision approving the Ukraine plan43 as well as for the adoption of measures for the protection of the budget under the Conditionality Regulation.44 In the case of the Conditionality Regulation, the co-legislators - upon request of the Council - have also rejected the original proposal of the Commission to have the decision on measures adopted by reversed qualified majority in Council, and confirmed the use of ordinary qualified majority instead.
+Reverse qualify majority requires the Council to vote on the rejection (rather than adoption) of the proposal and, in so doing, makes abstentions count in favour of the adoption of the act and the Commission ́s proposal easiear to act.
+All in all, these adjustments point at the legislative choice to give Council a greater leaway in the exercise of its implementing powers and in departing from the Commission ́s proposals.